Some Trump administration claims on effectiveness of convalescent plasma are wrong or dubious, scientists say

 To people not familiar with the underlying data, that might have made it seem like people receiving plasma from covid-19 survivors were 35 percent more likely to survive than those who did not receive plasma.
 But the studies aren’t designed to show that.
 And the data appeared to apply to a subset of patients: those under age 80 who weren’t tethered to breathing machines.

-Outside scientists said the administration officials who touted a 35-percent reduction in death risk were overstating the conclusions that could be drawn from suggestive studies without comparison groups.
+Outside scientists said the administration officials who touted a 35 percent reduction in death risk were overstating the conclusions that could be drawn from suggestive studies without comparison groups.
 They said that because plasma has not been studied in randomized, controlled clinical trials, it is still too early to draw conclusions about its efficacy or even when, how and in what quantities doctors should administer it.

 “Right now, we don’t have any randomized controlled data to suggest that convalescent plasma is useful for covid-19.
 They took the Mayo Clinic data last night and were talking about a 35 percent reduction in mortality.
 There’s a big difference in absolute and relative risk in describing clinical trial results,” said Gregg Gonsalves, an assistant professor at the Yale School of Public Health.
 “It’s very hard to believe the head of the FDA and the head of Health and Human Services does not know that distinction.”